Clowes has bid accepted for Derby County

 "All parties are now working hard to conclude what is still a complex legal transaction within a very short timeframe.
 Once concluded, the transaction will enable the club to move forward and prepare for the upcoming season out of administration.

-"It will also ensure that Pride Park Stadium and the club are under the control of a new, local owner with the commitment and resources to enable the club to move forward with a clean slate.
+"It will also ensure that Pride Park stadium and the club are under the control of a new, local owner with the commitment and resources to enable the club to move forward with a clean slate.

 "The offer also provides the best return for creditors and enables the joint administrators to fulfil their statutory duties and will ensure that there are no further points deductions levied against the club once it is out of administration."